-Customer experience is a customer’s perception of the interactions (positive and negative) between him or herself and a business.
+Customer experience (CX) is a customer’s perception of the interactions (positive and negative) between themselves and a business.

-The sticking point in this definition is the focus on how customers perceive you, not what does or does not actually occur.
+The sticking point in this definition is the focus on how customers perceive you, not what actually occurs.

 So, you may think your company provides high-quality products and stellar customer service.
 But a customer who receives a broken product and inadequate support will have a very different perception of your brand.

 Why customer experience is important

 Positive CX leads to increased customer loyalty, a higher net promoter score, and greater revenue.
 Unfortunately, it’s much easier to drive customers away than retain them.

 One in three customers will stop doing business with a brand after just one negative experience, found PwC.
 On the other hand, it can take as many as 12 positive interactions to repair the damage of a single negative experience.

 The stakes are high, and competition is always on the rise.
 In the digital age, in which one bad online review can deter countless potential clients, the customer is truly king.